futursolo/futurefinity/docs/tutorial/get_started.rst

            return "Hello, World!"

-Unlike Flask or Bottle, which use functions as request handlers, FutureFinity uses inherit classes from ``futurefinity.web.RequestHandler`` to handle requests.
+Unlike Flask or Bottle, which use functions as request handlers, FutureFinity uses inherited classes from ``futurefinity.web.RequestHandler`` to handle requests.
 To specify the method to handle, please override the method as shown above.
 The returned string/bytes will be the body content.
 All methods should use a ``async def`` keyword instead of ``def`` to indicate that this is a coroutine function,